 - Make sure a trailer is fitted with brakes if it has a Maximum Authorised Mass (MAM) of more than 750kg or is more than half the laden weight of the drawing vehicle (whichever is lower).

 - A combination of vehicles or an articulated vehicle more than 13 metres long must display a 'LONG VEHICLE' sign or signs on the back of the last trailer.

 - You must mark any loads sticking out more than 1 metre to the back of the trailer with a red flag or marker board during the day.
 If you are towing this type of load at night, mark it with a red reflector and red lights.

 - If the load is sticking out to the side and you are towing it at night, mark it with a light or lights showing a white light to the front and a red lights to the back.

 Make sure your lights, indicators, reflectors and number plate lighting are clean and in good working order so that you can see clearly and be seen at all times.
 A clean windscreen is also important when driving at night.

 Keep your headlights adjusted properly.
-If they are out of line, they may dazzle oncoming traffic, even when dipped.
+If they are out of line, they are less effective and may dazzle oncoming traffic, even when dipped.